XueZeyue/XueZeyue.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I’m Zeyue Xue, a researcher with a passion for building Generative AI products and platforms.
 I am also a PhD student at The University of Hong Kong (MMLAB@HKU).
-Previously, I worked at [Youchuan](https://www.youchuanai.com/) (Midjourney China), SenseTime Research (working on training large vision models), and used to be a research assistant at NUS (working on large-batch optimization).
+Previously, I worked at [Midjourney China](https://www.youchuanai.com/), SenseTime Research (working on training large vision models), and used to be a research assistant at NUS (working on large-batch optimization).

 My research interests lie in large-scale deep learning and deep generative models.